|

 "Whenever the government runs things it

-always costs twice as much as
+always costs twice as much as should be." --

-should be." -- Gerald Pearse
+Gerald Pearse

 "Government purchases of military

-hardware, highways, energy projects,
+hardware, highways, energy projects, space

-space equipment, and other items often cost
+equipment, and other items often cost 50% or

-50% or 100%, or more (see here
+100%, or more (see here and here), above what

-above what politicians originally promise."
+politicians originally promise." -- Chris Edwards

-"When the government
+"When the government pays,

-care's lack of affordability becomes
+health care's lack of

-a self-fulfilling prophecy.
+self-fulfilling prophecy.
+In health

-is the high-cost producer." -- Arnold
+producer." -- Arnold Kling

 "The